The National Coin-Op and Video Game Museum

 Mike Ross was kind enough to type in a list of all the games.
 Soon you'll be able to use this list to access pictures and information about dozens of classic video games!
 Thanks, Mike!

 Each of the pictures below is a "thumbnail" of a larger picture.
+This hasn't changed much since the late 90s so forgive the UX.

 When you first walk in, you can get some change.That's what Rich is doing here.